ghostunnel/ghostunnel/docs/spiffe-workload-api-demo/README.md

 There are several processes involved in the demo:

-* A backend server that receives TCP data
+* Frontend client that sends TCP data
-* A frontend client that sends TCP data
+* Frontend Ghostunnel that receives TCP data forwards it to the backend Ghostunnel over SPIFFE-authenticated mutual TLS
-* A backend ghostunnel that receives TCP data over SPIFFE-authenticated mutual TLS and forwards it to the backend server
+* Backend Ghostunnel that receives TCP data over SPIFFE-authenticated mutual TLS and forwards it to the backend server
-* A frontend ghostunnel that receives TCP data forwards it to the backend ghostunnel over SPIFFE-authenticated mutual TLS.
+* Backend server that receives TCP data
+* Frontend SPIRE agent that identifies the frontend Ghostunnel and issues it a frontend SPIFFE identity
+* Backend SPIRE agent that identifies the backend Ghostunnel and issues it a backend SPIFFE identity
 * SPIRE server that mints the identities and delivers them to agents according to workload registration
-* Backend SPIRE agent that identifies the backend ghostunnel and issues it a backend SPIFFE identity.
-* Frontend SPIRE agent that identifies the frontend ghostunnel and issues it a frontend SPIFFE identity.

 ```
            TCP                         mTLS                         TCP